theesfeld/org-capture-shortcut/README.md

 That being said, this shortcut is based on my use-case.
 If you also need personal and work todos and notes, it should work out of the box for you.
 You can otherwise edit it to meet your own use-case.

+You will need to manually download the org-capture.shortcut file from this repo.
+If anyone knows a way to direct link to a github file, please let me know!

 If you find this shortcut useful, I only ask that you link back to me [at my blog](https://blog.samhain.io) or at my [mastodon account](https://emacs.ch/@grim).